DavidTausend/consulting/README.md

 ### Color Scheme

 The color scheme of the project is inspired by a sleek, modern design.
 The primary color is black (#000) which is used for the sidebar background and text, creating a strong contrast.
 The secondary color is white (#fff) for the main content background, ensuring readability.
 An accent color of bright blue (#0008fe) is used for buttons and hover effects, adding a pop of color and enhancing the user interface.
-Additional colors include gray (#adb5bd) for secondary text and light gray (#f9f9f9) for sections like the contact form background.

 ### Wireframes